Perlesvaux/MVC_tutorial_ASP.NET_Core/readme.md

 At the bottom of each form (*Create*, *Update* & *Delete*), a "Scripts" section is created to include a partial view that performs client-side validation (this "Views/Shared/_ValidationScriptsPartial" partial-view is automatically generated when initiating the project).

+### 10- Let's make it prettier!
-### 10- Let's add *Toastr* to have good looking notifications!
+Let's add **Toastr** to have good looking notifications!
-Let's create a partial view:
+First, let's create a new partial view:
 ```bash
 touch Views/Shared/_Notification.cshtml
 ```
-The code below checks whether there is a value stored in *TempData* with the key "success"/"error" If such a value exists, it executes JavaScript code to display a success message using the *Toastr library*.
+The code below checks whether there is a value stored in *TempData* with the key "success"/"error" If such a value exists, it executes JavaScript code to display a success message using the **Toastr** library.
 ```html
 @if(TempData["success"] != null)
 {